 All projects will face threats and opportunities that you need to identify and manage.
 We want you to be realistic about the risks your project and organisation may face so that you are in a good position to manage and deliver the project successfully.

-We understand that the context you will be working in is very different during the current Covid-19 pandemic.
 When assessing your application, we will make a measured judgement on the potential risks to your project and current organisational risks – and we will look to see if you have identified these and told us how you will mitigate against them.
 You should also carefully consider contingency costs within your application.